Assisted Pedal Cycles. Converting an existing bike using the

 bottom bracket tool is that the nut on the sprocket side has a left-hand thread

 needs to be turned clockwise to undo it.

 Note incidentally that, for the Shimano

-sealed crankshaft unit at least, it is best to remove the drive-side
+sealed crankshaft unit at least, it is convenient to remove the

 nut first.
 That withdraws the complete crankshaft and bearing